What is the circadian rhythm? | The influence of modern life | The effect of light | Timing caffeine | Good sleep hygiene | Eat at set times

 | Exercise | Take aways

 Maybe you know the feeling: You lie awake in bed, all too aware that the clock is ticking into the wee hours of the morning.
 Or maybe you struggle to wake up in the morning and feel groggy for hours after getting up.
-Sleepless nights are incredibly frustrating, but there are many things you can do to help yourself fall asleep, stay asleep and wake up rested—it all starts with your circadian rhythm.
+Sleepless nights are incredibly frustrating, but there are many things you can do to help yourself fall asleep faster, stay asleep and wake up rested—it all starts with your circadian rhythm.

 What is the circadian rhythm?